-The RCC is one of three Emergency Medical Dispatch Centres in Saskatchewan, covering over 150,000 square kilometers of southern Saskatchewan.
+The MCCC is one of three Emergency Medical Dispatch Centres in Saskatchewan, covering over 150,000 square kilometers of southern Saskatchewan.
 The centre's response zone encompasses borders with Alberta, Manitoba and international borders with Montana and North Dakota.

-When to call 911
+When to call 9-1-1

 Emergency Communications Specialists are certified by the National Academy of Emergency Dispatch (NAED).
-They determine the needs of a caller, deploy the appropriate resources and if necessary intervene in the emergency over the telephone to ensure the best outcome for every client.
+They determine the needs of a caller deploy the appropriate resources and if necessary intervene in the emergency over the telephone to ensure the best outcome for every client.

-What happens when you dial 911?
+What happens when you dial 9-1-1?

 911 is the official provincial emergency number and has become a crucial lifeline to those in need of immediate emergency response.